Nonreciprocal Current-Induced Zero-Resistance State in Valley-Polarized Superconductors

 So far, we have assumed that each domain obeys the thermodynamic phase diagram given in Fig.~\ref{fig:pd_j}.
 On the other hand, the transitions between different FF states are first order, and thus hysteresis can appear depending on how the current is swept in experiments.
-When the current is reduced from a large value, e.g., in the positive $x$ direction, the system can remain in the $\bm{q}_0$ state beyond the thermodynamic phase boundary.
-We expect that this is related to the observed vanishing nonreciprocity and CIZR when the system was in a large current before the resistivity is measured~\cite{Lin2022-cz}.
-More direct observation of the hysteresis in the current-resistivity relation, as well as the reciprocal CIZR as in Fig.~\ref{fig:pd_j_random}(e), will give strong supporting evidence of our scenario.
+When the current is reduced from a large value, e.g., in the positive $x$ direction, the sample can remain in the $\bm{q}_0$ state beyond the thermodynamic phase boundary~\cite{Supplemental}.
+We expect that this is related to the observed vanishing nonreciprocity and CIZRS when the sample was in a large current before the resistivity is measured~\cite{Lin2022-cz}.
+More direct observation of the hysteresis in the current-resistivity relation, as well as the reciprocal CIZRS as in Fig.~\ref{fig:pd_j_random}(e), will give strong supporting evidence of our scenario.

-\textit{Discussion.} --- While we have concentrated on FF states, the triangular state is predicted to exist nearby.
-This state has long been predicted in the in-plane magnetic field~\cite{Shimahara1998-iw,Matsuda2007-em} but has not been observed, possibly due to the in-plane anisotropy introduced by the orbital depairing effect.
-In this sense, trigonal superconductors with valley polarization offer a promising field-free platform for the triangular state.
-Considering its closeness to the FF states in the phase space, it could be accessible in twisted trilayer graphene/WSe$_2$ by tuning parameters.
-The triangular state can be viewed as a honeycomb lattice of vortices and antivortices~\cite{Agterberg2011-rz}, and should be observed e.g., by scanning-tunneling microscopy and superconducting quantum interference devices.
-In contrast to the FF states, the triangular state does not show degeneracy except for the choice of origin (see End Matter for details), and will not show CIZR.
+\textit{Discussion}---While we have concentrated on the FF states [Eq.~\eqref{eq:FF_state}], the long-sought-after triangular state [Eq.~\eqref{eq:Tri_state}]~\cite{Shimahara1998-iw,Matsuda2007-em} is predicted to exist nearby according to the free energy analysis.
+Thus, valley-polarized superconductors offer a promising field-free platform for its observation.
+Considering its closeness to the FF states in the phase {diagram}, it could be accessible in twisted trilayer graphene/WSe$_2$ by tuning parameters.
+Being a honeycomb lattice of vortices and antivortices~\cite{Agterberg2011-rz}, the triangular state would be observable, e.g., by scanning-tunneling microscopy and superconducting quantum interference devices.
+The triangular state does not show degeneracy except for the overall translation (see End Matter for details), and will not show nonreciprocal CIZRS.
 This can be used as another test bed of our scenario.